trezor/trezor-suite/docs/features/protocols/coin_handler.md

 # Coin Protocol Handler
-Trezor Suite, both on web and desktop, can handle opening of coin URLs in `coin:address?amount=` format.
+Trezor Suite, both on web and desktop, can handle opening of coin URLs in `coin:address` and  `coin:address?amount=` formats.
 Currently only `bitcoin:` scheme is supported, but for example `litecoin:` can be easily added.

 ## Behavior